If your writing looks professional, so do you.

 Perhaps the most important reason to avoid the passive voice is that passive sentences are often awkward if not downright illogical and ambiguous.

-In sentence 2 above, for example, the passive voice creates the illogical statement that the plan consulted with the board of trustees.
+In sentence 2 at the top of this article, for example, the passive voice creates the illogical statement that the plan consulted with the board of trustees.
 We could more logically write, “The long-range planning committee developed the ten-year plan after consulting with the board of trustees.”

 Sentence 3 dimly suggests that “each participant completed two written reflections,” but its convoluted construction requires the reader to make such an assumption, perhaps after reading the statement several times.
 To be clearer, we should write, “On days two and six of the workshop, each participant completed two written reflections connecting course content to personal experience.”